petergoldstein/dalli/README.md

     config.cache_store = :dalli_store

-A more comprehensive example (note that we are setting a reasonable default for maximum cache entry lifetime (one day), enabling compression for large values, and namespacing all entries for this rails app.
-Remove the namespace if you have multiple apps which share cached values):
+Here's a more comprehensive example that sets a reasonable default for maximum cache entry lifetime (one day), enables compression for large values and namespaces all entries for this rails app.
+Remove the namespace if you have multiple apps which share cached values.

     config.cache_store = :dalli_store, 'cache-1.example.com', 'cache-2.example.com',
-        { :namespace => NAME_OF_RAILS_APP, :expires_in => 1.day, :compression => true }
+        { :namespace => NAME_OF_RAILS_APP, :expires_in => 1.day, :compress => true }

 To use Dalli for Rails session storage, in `config/initializers/session_store.rb`:

     require 'action_dispatch/middleware/session/dalli_store'
     Rails.application.config.session_store :dalli_store, :memcache_server => ['host1', 'host2'], :namespace => 'sessions', :key => '_foundation_session', :expire_after => 30.minutes

+Dalli does not support Rails 2.x any longer.

 Usage with Passenger